‘Cyberpunk 2077’ Limited Edition Xbox One Wireless Controller Surfaces On Retailer’s Website

 When CD Projekt RED’s new game, Cyberpunk 2077, finally launches this fall, it appears a new Xbox One controller will arrive along with it.
-That news comes thanks to a sharp-eyed Reddit user who found a posting on the South African online retailer Raru.
+That news comes thanks to a sharp-eyed Reddit user who found a posting on the South African online site Raru.

 The user, AgentK0209, posted a picture of the listing, saying he found it on a local retailer’s site when he was looking for random Cyberpunk 2077 stuff.
 The user said he put it on Reddit because he wasn’t sure whether or not the listing was “legit.”